michal-piatek/michal-piatek.github.io/_posts/2018-11-02-o-reilly-software-architecture-conference-london-2018.md

 <!--more-->

-In this blog I will summarise the learning and will add opinions of my own at the end.
+In this blog I will summarise the learning and will add opinions of my own.
 Slides and keynotes videos can be found [here](https://conferences.oreilly.com/software-architecture/sa-eu/public/schedule/proceedings).

 ## Why software architects fail (and what to do about it)